MichaelAcornTing/Sketch2ReactJS/README.md

 * [Python](https://www.python.org/)

 ## Installation
-The following steps are for Mac users
+The following steps are for Mac users (Windows users can follow along as well however, the Tensorflow installation will be different, you can see [here](https://stackabuse.com/installing-tensorflow-on-windows/) for more)
 1. Create a new folder on your computer
 2. Install Python [here](https://www.python.org/)
 3. Go into the newly created folder